On January 3, the OAuth flow did exactly what it was supposed to do.

 ]

-Specifically, the system field.
+Specifically, it was in the system field.

 You are Claude Code, Anthropic's official CLI for Claude.

-That’s it.
 Fifty-seven characters.
 Not fifty-eight.

 function getOauthSystemPrompt(systemPrompt: string): string {